Can Belly Breathing Reduce My Neck Pain?

 The vast majority of people with neck pain have a limited ability to breathe correctly.
-People in pain tend to start using their neck and shoulder muscles to help with breathing and end up creating more pain and stiffness.
-The muscles in our neck and shoulders are actually accessory muscles and when we overly depend on them to breathe it can cause undue compression and stress on joints in the neck and tend to throw us into postures that are not "the position of least stress".
+People in pain tend to start using their neck and shoulder muscles to help with breathing and actually end up creating more pain and stiffness.
+The muscles in our neck and shoulders are accessory muscles and when we overly depend on them to breathe, it can cause undue compression and stress on joints in the neck and tend to throw us into postures that are not "the position of least stress".

-Let Me See Your Belly
+Let Me See Your Belly Breathing (and watch your neck pain reduce)

 One Way to Practice